Adeleye080/Fix_My_Code_Challenge/0x00-challenge/README.md

 # Fix my code

-The initial set of debugging tasks.
-Bugged Python, Javascript, Ruby, and C programs were involved.
+The first set of debugging challenges.
+Involved bugged programs written in Python, Javascript, Ruby and C.

 ## Tasks